This article was last updated on 21/09/2023

 How are interest rates set?

 The Bank of England lends money to high street banks and other financial institutions at a certain interest rate, simply called the Bank rate.
 Then high street banks set their own interest rates on their products based on the Bank rate.

 For example, if the Bank rate is 0.50% then they might lend money to customers at an interest rate of 1%.
 Or they might pay customers interest of 0.25% on their savings.
 The difference (called a margin) is one of many ways that banks earn money.

 The Bank rate is important, because when it goes up or down it affects what the high street banks charge or pay their customers.

-In February 2023, the Bank rate was raised to 4% - up from 3.5% when the rate was last raised in December.
-UK interest rates are now at their highest for 15 years.
+In September 2023, in a surprise move from the Bank of England the Bank Rate was maintained at 5.25%.
+This remains the highest it’s been since 2008.
+Interest rates have been increasing as a response to inflation remaining high in the last 12 months.
 The knock-on effects of raising the interest rate make it more expensive to borrow money, but also means that savers earn more on the money in their bank accounts.